EbonJaeger/dolphin-rs/README.md

 ### Using Discord Webhooks

 Using a Discord webhook allows for much nicer messages to the Discord channel from Minecraft, such as using a different avatar for each Minecraft user and each message using their name.

+Minecraft avatars are provided via the [Crafatar API](https://crafatar.com).

 Setting it up is easy:

 1. In Discord, go to your server settings, go to Webhooks, and create a new webhook for the channel you wish to use.